Binsabbar/oracle-kubernetes-engine/README.md

     1. `ssh_access_public`: allows incoming connections to port 22 from safe ips
     2. `private_subnets`: allow vcn internal connection and outgoing connection to public via nat_gateway.

-## Getting Started
-pass in the required variables as specified in `variables.tf` in a file called `.auto.tfvars`, then run `terraform apply`